mdjahidhasan009/SQL/readme.md

     - Data remains in memory for quick access.
   - **Durability Weakness:**
     - **Disadvantage:** If the server stops, all data is lost.
+- Redis
+  - Key-Value Store
+  - Has set, sorted set, hash table data structures, linked lists, and more.

 ### Document Databases